 Cameron Olson (24), was born and raised in Calgary, Alberta.
 The third-generation farmer completed his Bachelor’s degree and Master’s degree in Animal Science at Texas A&M University, and will be starting his Doctorate in Animal Science in 2018.
-He’s passionate about providing sustainable, nutrient-dense, animal-sourced foods as part of the effort to supply food to the world’s increasing population.

 My grandparents purchased the farm I live on in 1969, and they quickly became involved in the Alberta beef industry.
 Grandma and Grandpa were early participants in the Limousin breed’s start in Canada, purchasing some breeding animals in the mid-1970s.
 I loved going to spend time at the farm when I was young, even though the cattle were sold by the time I came along.

 Being born and raised in Calgary, I was used to urban life, but in 2002 my parents bought the farm from my grandmother.
 Suddenly, the place that I had found so peaceful during weekend visits became home, and the following year, I joined my local 4-H club.
 I didn’t realize it at the time, but it was a defining moment that would shape the next 15 years of my life.
 4-H fostered my interest in agriculture, particularly livestock, through beef steer, heifer, and cow-calf projects.
 The value of 4-H in my youth is inexpressible- simply, I wouldn’t be where I am right now, if I hadn’t gone through the 4-H program.

 Showing a purebred Limousin heifer at the Calgary Stampede International Youth Livestock Show, 2006.